livewire/docs/source/docs/component-basics.blade.md

 ### Automatically Available Inside View

-Properties marked as `public` are automatically made available in the Blade view.
+Similar to Jobs or Mailables, properties marked as `public` are automatically made available in the Blade view.
 For example:

 @codeComponent([
     'className' => 'HelloWorld.php',